- Abnormal proteins in the blood

 Causes, incidence, and risk factors

-Polymyalgia rheumatica is a disorder that almost always occurs in people over 50 years old.
+Polymyalgia rheumatica most often occurs in people over 50 years old.
 The cause is unknown.

 Other symptoms include: